 Move: Focus more on extending your back leg rather than your front leg.
 Plant each foot firmly on the ground with each step, instead of taking heel-to-toe steps.
 Your body should be leaning slightly forward as you walk.

-If you’re interested in learning more about the ChiWalking® practice or its counterpart, ChiRunning®, click here.
+If you’re interested in learning more about the ChiWalking practice or its counterpart, ChiRunning, click here.
+For more information on how you can take to start improving your overall health today, read Natasha’s step-by-step guide available on Amazon.